Florida Man, Unarmed, Attempts To Rob Krispy Kreme Of Money And Doughnuts

 The three clerks all said that the man the Gainesville Police were questioning was indeed the same one that tried to rob them, and he was taken to the Alachua County Jail.

-The police department’s Facebook post did have some humorous elements thrown in as it is widely known that cops just love to eat doughnuts.
+The police department’s Facebook post did have some humorous elements thrown in, as it is widely known that cops just love to eat doughnuts.

 “We know… it’s hard to imagine at least ONE of us wasn’t there at the time of the robbery attempt,” they lightheartedly said.
 But, once the criminal act was called in, “cops from all across the city lit up and headed to ‘the spot.'”